The Graduate Certificate of Applied Data Analytics requires the completion of 24 units, which must consist of:

-The Graduate Certificate of Applied Data Analytics comprises the equivalent of 0.5 years of full-time study.
-The program is taught online in intensive blended mode.
+The Graduate Certificate of Applied Data Analytics comprises the equivalent of 0.5 years of full-time study..
 Students are expected to be enrolled part-time and can complete the program in 1 year of part time study.

 This program is available to Domestic students only.

 ANU ranks among the world's very finest universities.
 Our nearly 100,000 alumni include political, business, government, and academic leaders around the world.

 We have graduated remarkable people from every part of our continent, our region and all walks of life.

 - Apply basic technical expertise in computer programming, databases, and statistical data analysis to solve data analytics problems;

 - Contribute as an effective member to the performance of a data analytics workplace;